usdot-its-jpo-data-portal/sandbox/README.md

 metadata|generatedAt|Closest time to which the message was created, either signed or received by On Board Unit (OBU) in UTC format.
-This information is taken from the communication header. metadata|logFileName|Name of the deposited file into the ODE metadata|validSignature|Boolean of signed vs unsigned data based on the SCMS System metadata|sanitized|Boolean value indicating whether the data has been sanitized by the[Privacy Module](https://github.com/usdot-jpo-ode/jpo-cvdp) metadata|payloadType|Java class identifying the type of payload included with the message metadata|serialId|Unique record identifier for the message metadata|serialId/streamId|Stream that process the original log file
+This information is taken from the communication header. metadata|logFileName|Name of the deposited file into the ODE metadata|validSignature|Boolean of signed vs unsigned data based on the SCMS System metadata|sanitized|Boolean value indicating whether the data has been sanitized by the [Privacy Module](https://github.com/usdot-jpo-ode/jpo-cvdp) metadata|payloadType|Java class identifying the type of payload included with the message metadata|serialId|Unique record identifier for the message metadata|serialId/streamId|Stream that process the original log file